Crio-Bytes/Database/Basics of MySQL/README.md

 </details>

 **View table**
-To check and view your table.
+- To check and view your table:

 ```sh
 select * from table_name;
 ```
 **Note:** "*" implies display all the columns.

-To view selective columns.
+- To view selective columns:
 ```sh
 select column_1,column_2 from table_name;
 ```